Debating whether to use APAP vs. CPAP for your obstructive sleep apnea?

 Both continuous positive airway pressure (CPAP) and auto positive airway pressure (APAP) therapies deliver pressurized air to your airways to help you breathe.

 But while CPAP machines are usually the first choice in treating sleep apnea, some people can’t tolerate them.
 That’s when doctors prescribe them with APAP therapy.
+Another common purchase alongside is finding the best cpap cleaner.

 You’ve probably heard about CPAP machines more than APAP machines before, and that’s because a CPAP machine is the one that’s most commonly prescribed for sleep apnea patients.